Bumblebee/Bumblebee/docs/using-linq.md

----
-layout: default
-title: Using Linq
----

-# Using Linq

 The *Options* property in the first example above returns an *IEnumerable* of options.
 This allows the automator to decide which option to act on however they like.
 Using linq we get many methods for free.
 Here are some examples of valid selections:

 ```c#